cgi-js/cgi-js/README.md

 * Run any scripts that support cgi based serving
 * Run any host that servers a web app using proxy
     - (Development Server or Web Server Support)
-    - Allows embedding server, which can be
+    - Allows embedding servers, which can be
+* Allows running multiple interpreters in one app
+* Allows running multiple proxies in one app
+* Allows multiple embedded servers in one app

 #### Node CGI Embedded - run interpreted scripts that support cgi using nodejs